natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 The ▀Mi-24P can achieve a whooping speed of 335 km/h when flying at 50 m altitude, without any problems.
 Be aware that at this speed, Hind behaves more like a plane rather than helicopter; sharp turns using only mouse control can take ages and helping yourself with keyboard controls can cause loss of lift, leading to crash.

-Be aware that while you can exceed the ▀Mi-24P's listed maximal speed by as much as 30 km/h without problems, once you hit 370 km/h and above, your helicopter '''WILL''' flop to the right side.
+Be aware that while you can exceed the ▀Mi-24P's listed maximal speed by as much as 30 km/h without problems, once you hit 370 km/h and above, your helicopter will flop to the right side.
 This is especially dangerous during low altitude flight as you won't have time to recover, even with experienced crew.

-Also be aware that when hovering, the ▀Mi-24P is prone to '''vortex ring state''', a dangerous condition leading to loss of lift and eventually, crash.
+Also be aware that when hovering, the ▀Mi-24P is prone to vortex ring state, a dangerous condition leading to loss of lift and eventually, crash.
 It is of utmost importance to start moving in any direction, thus gaining lift, as soon as a warning pops up on your screen, otherwise you risk severely damaging if not losing your helicopter.

 {| class="wikitable" style="text-align:center"
 |-